hadronized/strongly-typed-thoughts.net/media/blog/rust-doc-feature-problem.md

 for some weeks and get back to it afterwards?

 Those three paragraphs just show you that the **First Hypothesis** was wrong: there are not several situations.
-Only one: as soon as you write code, whatever whom it’s aimed for, just document it.
+Only one: as soon as you write code, whatever whom it’s aimed at, just document it.
 You’ll be thanked and you might even thank yourself in a near future for doing so.
 Documenting your code enables you to run `cargo doc --open` and immediately start *exploring*.
 Exploring is when you need to catch up with a project’s ideas, concepts, or whenever you join a team as a new job and need